FACULTY FREQUENTLY ASKED QUESTIONS

 Please visit the separate website for information and FAQ's on Academic Integrity.

-Here are some frequently asked questions about setting up your Blackboard shell:
+Here are some frequently asked questions about setting up your Brightspace shell:

-You can arrange for students to submit their assignments via an assignment link in Blackboard.
-This guide can help you set up assignments for your class assignments in Blackboard.
+You can arrange for students to submit their assignments via an assignment link in Brightspace.
+This guide can help you set up assignments for your class assignments in Brightspace.
 You can use the various tools available there for providing feedback via text, audio, or video, writing in comments directly on papers via the in-line grading function, or grading by means of a rubric.
-Additionally, you can use Turnitin, which is also available in Blackboard.
-If you don’t want to use Blackboard for assignments, you can also explore making use of Dropbox to which CUNY faculty and students now both have access.
+Additionally, you can use Turnitin, which is also available in Brightspace.

-You can create many types of quizzes or exams in Blackboard and there are many options available such as timed or not timed, multiple attempts, or automated feedback.
-Learn how to set it up by reviewing the Blackboard Help page.
-You might also be interested in our webinar on this subject.
+You can create many types of quizzes or exams in Brightspace and there are many options available such as timed or not timed, multiple attempts, or automated feedback.
+Learn how to set it up by reviewing the Brightspace Help page

-While the storage limitations for Blackboard class sites have been expanded to 1.5 GB for Spring 2020, if you want to upload large files such as narrated PowerPoint, or very large doc or PDFs, we recommend that you instead upload those larger files to Dropbox.
-Dropbox is now available to all active CUNY faculty, staff and students.
+While the file size cap for Brightspace is 2 GB, if you want to upload large files such as narrated PowerPoint, or very large doc or PDFs, we recommend that you instead upload those larger files to Microsoft OneDrive.
+It is available to all active CUNY faculty, staff and students.
 Faculty and staff have unlimited storage space.
-Once you upload your file to Dropbox, you can copy a link and upload that link as a web link in Blackboard.
-Large video files can be uploaded to YouTube rather than directly to Blackboard, then categorized as ‘unlisted’, and their URL shared in the Blackboard class site as web link.
+Once you upload your file to OneDrive, you can copy a link and upload that link as a web link in Brightspace.
+Large video files can be uploaded to YouTube rather than directly to Brightspace, then categorized as ‘unlisted’, and their URL shared in the Brightspace class site as web link.

 Below are some tools used to online annotation: